CNA-Tech/PKS-Ninja/Staging/LabGuides/PksWavefrontInt-WA9983-DRAFT/readme.md

 3.5 Click on `Review Pending Changes` and then `Apply Changes`

-    _Note: During the `Installing Pivotal Container Service` stage, you should see the Wavefront conifugrations displayed in the verbose output._
+ _Note: During the "Installing Pivotal Container Service" stage, you should see the Wavefront conifugrations displayed in the verbose output._

 3.6 Upon completion you should receive the message "Your changes were successfully applied".
 Click `Return to Dashboard`